jlmOrg/python-hello-service/README.md

-# python-microservice
+# python-hello-service
-Repository that holds the python backend
+Repository that holds the python backend for the `hello-service`

 # Run Service
 ```shell